Elvis Costello: 2000s: Continued collaborations, the Imposters and solo work

-In May 2009, Costello made a surprise cameo appearance on-stage at the Beacon Theatre in New York as part of Spinal Tap's Unwigged and Unplugged show, singing their fictional 1965 hit "Gimme Some Money" with the band backing him up.
+In May 2009, Costello made a surprise cameo appearance on-stage at the Beacon Theatre in New York as part of Spin̈al Tap's Unwigged and Unplugged show, singing their fictional 1965 hit "Gimme Some Money" with the band backing him up.

-In December 2009, Costello portrayed The Shape on the album Ghost Brothers of Darkland County, a collaboration between rock singer John Mellencamp and novelist Stephen King.
+Costello portrayed The Shape on the record of Ghost Brothers of Darkland County, a Southern Gothic musical written by T. Bone Burnett, John Mellencamp and Stephen King.
 In February 2010, Costello appeared in the live cinecast of Garrison Keillor's Prairie Home Companion, singing some of his own songs, and participating in many of the show's other musical and acting performances.
-On 30 April 2011, he played the song "Pump it Up" with the Odds before the start of a Vancouver Canucks playoff game at Rogers Arena in Vancouver, British Columbia.
+On 30 April 2011, he played "Pump it Up" with the Odds before the start of a Vancouver Canucks playoff game at Rogers Arena in Vancouver, British Columbia.

 2010–present

-Costello released the album National Ransom in autumn of 2010.
+Costello released the album National Ransom in the autumn of 2010.